Shark WS632 WandVac Review

 One significant selling point of the WandVac is its versatility.
 This product is (basically) a handheld paired with a stick vacuum attachment.

-I tested the WandVac’s run time by timing the vacuum from a full charge to empty.
+I tested the WandVac’s run time by timing the vacuum from a full charge to an empty state.

-It lasted 12 minutes and seven seconds with the primary nozzle, below average for a stick vacuum.
+It lasted 12 minutes and 7 seconds with the primary nozzle, which is below average for a stick vacuum.

 The battery is detachable, but Shark doesn’t have a dedicated charger, so consumers can’t charge the battery separately.